Nepal/Tibet 2019

 All transfers

-All accommodation on twin room sharing
+All accommodation with twin room sharing

 Professional English speaking tour guides